Jonestown: Conspiracism

-During the summer of 1978, Jones sought the legal services of Mark Lane and Donald Freed, both Kennedy assassination conspiracy theorists, to help make the case of a "grand conspiracy" by US intelligence agencies against the Temple.
-Jones told Lane he wanted to "pull an Eldridge Cleaver" and return to the US after repairing his reputation.
-In September 1978, Lane spoke to the residents of Jonestown, providing support for Jones' theories and comparing him to famed civil rights movement leader Martin Luther King Jr.

-Lane then held press conferences stating that "none of the charges" against the Temple "are accurate or true" and that there was a "massive conspiracy" against the Temple by "intelligence organizations," naming the CIA, the FBI, and even the US Postal Service.
+During July and August of 1978, Jones sought the legal services of Mark Lane and Donald Freed, both Kennedy assassination conspiracy theorists, to help make the case of a "grand conspiracy" by U.S. intelligence agencies against the Temple.
+Jones told Lane he wanted to "pull an Eldridge Cleaver" and return to the U.S. after repairing his reputation.
+In September, Lane spoke to the residents of Jonestown, providing support for Jones' theories and comparing him to Martin Luther King Jr. Lane then held press conferences stating that "none of the charges" against the Temple "are accurate or true" and that there was a "massive conspiracy" against the Temple by "intelligence organizations," naming the CIA, the FBI, and even the U.S. Postal Service.
 Though Lane presented himself as a disinterested party, Jones was actually paying him $6,000 per month to generate such theories.

-In an article about conspiracy theories Rebecca Moore states that Peter Beter claimed that the Jonestown massacre was staged to camouflage a joint US-Israeli military operation to destroy a Soviet missile base in Guyana.
-The Jonestown incident explained the movement of US military personnel into Guyana and concealed the real count of casualties from the attack on the Soviet base.
-She describes Beter as one of the primary professional conspiracy theorists analyzing the Jonestown incident.

 Jones' declining physical and mental health

 Jones' health significantly declined in Jonestown.
-In 1978, Jones was informed of a possible lung infection, upon which he announced to his followers that he in fact had lung cancer – a ploy to foster sympathy and strengthen support within the community.
-Jones was said to be abusing injectable Valium, Quaaludes, stimulants, and barbiturates.
+In 1978, he was informed of a possible lung infection, upon which he announced to his followers that he had lung cancer – a ploy to foster sympathy and strengthen support within the community.

-Audio tapes of 1978 meetings within Jonestown attest to Jones' declining physical condition, with the commune leader complaining of high blood pressure which he had since the early 1950s, small strokes, and weight loss of 30 to 40 pounds in the last two weeks of Jonestown, temporary blindness, convulsions, and, in late October to early November 1978 while he was ill in his cabin, grotesque swelling of the extremities.

-Jones often mentioned chronic insomnia; he would often say he went for three or four days without any rest.
-During meetings and public addresses, his once-sharp speaking voice often sounded slurred; words ran together or were tripped over.
-Jones would occasionally not finish sentences even when reading typed reports over the commune's PA system.
+Jones was said to be abusing injectable Valium, Quaaludes, stimulants and barbiturates.
+Audio tapes of 1978 meetings exhibit Jones complaining of high blood pressure, small strokes, weight loss of thirty to forty pounds within the span of two weeks, temporary blindness, convulsions and, in his final month, grotesque swelling of the extremities.
+During meetings and public addresses, Jones' once-sharp speaking voice often sounded slurred; words ran together or were tripped over.
+He would occasionally not finish sentences even when reading typed reports over the commune's speaker system.

 Reiterman was surprised by the severe deterioration of Jones' health when he saw him in Jonestown on November 17, 1978.
-After covering Jones for eighteen months for the Examiner, Reiterman thought it was "shocking to see his glazed eyes and festering paranoia face to face, to realize that nearly a thousand lives, ours included, were in his hands".
+After covering Jones for eighteen months for the Examiner, he thought it was "shocking to see his glazed eyes and festering paranoia face to face, to realize that nearly a thousand lives, ours included, were in his hands."